mcosovic/JuliaGrid.jl/docs/src/index.md

 ---

 ### Getting Started
-Below, we have provided a list of exhaustive examples in order to ease users in getting started with the JuliaGrid package.
+Below, we have provided a list of exhaustive examples to help users get started with the JuliaGrid package.
 These examples highlight some of the functionalities that the framework offers.

 ---